This article was originally published on Edutopia on June 4th, 2014

 What is a Playsheet?

 There are different types of games that students can play on a device.
-Some truly fall under the category of GBL, such as CellCraft, which provides biology students with information about cells and then allows them to interact in an environment as if they were a cell.
+Some truly fall under the category of GBL, where the student may relive history as a historical character or experience biology as a cell.
+This is less common.
 Other games provide reinforcement of concepts — these are playsheets.

-Playsheets fall in between GBL and gamification.
+Playsheets are gamification.
 They are games that allow students to practice concepts learned in class by playing on a device in or outside of class.
 The content of the game presents questions that mimic what would be seen on a worksheet.
 The worksheet content is converted into a game by adding things such as fun graphics, a progress bar, leveling up, sound effects, pop-up messages to indicate success or failure, badges or trophies, avatars, leaderboards, or storylines.
 It is transforming the work in a worksheet into play.
 Students play their way to success.

 The games on Khan Academy are a popular example of what playsheets can be.
 As the user is asked questions (such as, “The area of a square is 25 square inches.
 How long is each side?”), they receive a positive sound effect when answering correctly and a smiley face and green check mark to show their progress toward getting five correct answers in a row.